drakonli/solid-and-other-drugs/single-reponsibility-principle.md

 <h2>WHAT IS THAT, MOTHERFUCKER?!</h2>

 [SRP is a programming principle introduced by Robert C. Martin's][1], that states that <b>"a class should have only one reason to change"</b>.
-A reason to change is when we have to modify the way the class a handles a responsibility.
+A reason to change is when we have to modify the way the class handles a responsibility.
 So one reason to change per one responsibility.
-And "there should only be ONE reason to change", therefore "one responsibility".
+And "there should only be ONE reason to change", therefore there should be only one - <b>A SINGLE</b> - responsibility.

 The simplest way to understand SRP is to read about [coupling][2].
 Code coupling is interdependence between modules (packages/bundles/etc.) and violating SRP basically means coupling inside of a class.